patsteph/personalsite/README.md

 ### Virtual Bookshelf

 The bookshelf feature displays books I'm reading with:
-- Visual book spines with accurate colors based on the cover
+- Book cover displays in a card
 - ISBN lookup to automatically fetch book metadata
-- Filterable by read status and genre
+- Filterable by read status, genre, and my rating
 - Full book details with my personal notes

 ### Blog Platform